OpenEvalProject/evals/manuscripts/elife-87884/v1/manuscript.md

 Studying and understanding the effects of novel variants of SARS-CoV-2 may provide a plausible explanation for the speed of spread, severity, and impact on immunity of COVID-19.
 Genome sequencing and alignments on SARS-CoV-2 genomic samples allow identifying variations in the viral genome and more specifically in the various viral proteins (van Dorp et al., 2020).
 The genome sequence data of SARS-CoV-2 is therefore highly valuable in studying the effects of mutations on the function of SARS-CoV-2.

 The results from the mutation screening indicate that all residues in NSP10 mutate, albeit with hugely different frequencies.
 There are only six unique positions in NSP10 that mutate, with an observed frequency greater than 0.1% (Figure 2b).
-The propensity of mutations for various SARS-CoV-2 genes (over the course of COVID19 pandemic) was further calculated using the changes in the number of amino acids observed in the variants of concern (VOC) as a reflection of functionally or adaptively successful mutations using the equation:MutationalPropensity=sumoftotalobservedaminoacidchangesinVOCLengthofprotein
+The propensity of mutations for various SARS-CoV-2 genes (over the course of COVID19 pandemic) was further calculated using the changes in the number of amino acids observed in the variants of concern (VOC) as a reflection of functionally or adaptively successful mutations using the equation:

+$$
+MutationalPropensity=\frac{sumoftotalobservedaminoacidchangesinVOC}{Lengthofprotein}
+$$

 The propensities for all SARS-CoV-2 genes are shown in Figure 6.
 The results strongly suggest that NSP10, along with other cofactor proteins, have to date shown a lower propensity to mutation compared to the rest of the proteins.
 Consider spike protein for instance, 99,254 unique protein sequences have been identified in 2,111,175 quality controlled genomic sequences of SARS-CoV-2 available in the NCBI’s Genbank as of December 2022 (https://pandemics.okstate.edu/covid19/#methods).
 Similarly, for NSP3 115,373 unique protein sequences have been identified in 2,371,934 quality controlled genomic sequences, whereas for NSP10 only 735 unique protein sequences have been identified in 3,070,170 quality controlled genomic sequences.
 A plausible explanation of this could be because NSP10 acts as an essential cofactor and stimulator of NSP14 ExoN and NSP16 2’O-MTase activities.
 Any mutation that results in a structural change of NSP10 may alter its binding affinity to NSP14 and NSP16 and thereby affect their activities.
 This in turn may have an impact on the replication and survival of SARS-CoV-2.
 In addition, mutations in essential residues forming the two zinc finger domains in NSP10 may compromise structural integrity and therefore function.